What Kind of Mulch Is Best for Fruit Trees?

 Best Mulch for Fruit Trees

-The best mulch for a particular fruit tree is the mulch, most like the tree canopy in the area where it naturally grows.
+The best mulch for a particular fruit tree is the mulch that is most like the tree canopy in the area where it naturally grows.

 So, if you want healthy blueberry plants, a mulch derived from pine trees like pine bark nugget fines or pine mulch will likely be your best option.